cbahlai/OSRR_course/Syllabus.md

 Lecture        	TBD            	        	Seminar       	TBD

 ## Class blog

-URL TBD
-Class blog will be used to summarize what we’re working on, and what we’ve learned in each class.
+Class blog at https://osrrcourse.wordpress.com/ will be used to summarize what we’re working on, and what we’ve learned in each class.
 Instructional notes/slides will be made available as they are developed as a Markdown file on Github at http://www.github.com/cbahlai/OSRR_course

 ## Graded work  ##